georgequine/Masters-Code/README.md

 Both Convolutional Neural Network and Random Forest folders contain a model file and test file.

-Model file is where the architecture and training of the model in implemented
+'Model' is where the architecture and training of the model in implemented.

-Test file is where the model is tested with various light itensity datasets
+'Test' is where the model is tested with various light itensity datasets.

-Data Pipeline contains a file to concentrate all seperate gestures into one large dataframe.
+'Data Pipeline' contains a file to concentrate all seperate gestures into one large dataframe.
-You can upload a folder containing a series of labelled gestures to concetrate.
+You can upload a folder containing a series of labelled gestures to concetrate into one dataframe.
-The folder to upload must be organised by DATASET NAME -> LABELLED GESTURE FOLDER -> Gesture csv
+The folder to upload must be organised by SESSION NAME -> THE GESTURE LABEL -> GESTURE.csv

-Extra contains all files needed to run the model and tests.
+'Extra' contains all files needed to run the model and tests.
 Such as a serialized verson of PCA

-GUI contains a GUI for both models.
+'GUI' contains a GUI for both models.
 Run this in command by locating the directory and running python FILE_NAME.py

-Testing Data - Contains a 6 different light intensities and one flashing light dataset.
-All unseen to the model
+'Testing Data' contains a dataset of 6 different light intensities and one flashing light.
+All unseen to the trained model

-Training Data - The dataset the model was trained on.
+Training Data - The dataset the model was trained with.